 Domestic Violence Awareness

-Catholic Charities Regional Agency operates Christina House.
-Christina House is a domestic violence shelter located in Columbiana County.
+Within the Diocese of Youngstown, Catholic Charities Regional Agency operates Christina House, a domestic violence shelter located in Columbiana County.

 For more information about this service, CLICK HERE.